Our Mission

 Welcome to Salivary Gland Cancer UK.

-Salivary Gland Cancer UK is here to support those affected by rare Salivary Gland Cancers.
-Whether you're a patient, the carer of a patient, a family member or a friend, we are here to support you.
-Peer support and reliable information for those affected by all the Salivary Gland Cancers.
+Whether you're a patient, the caregiver for a patient, a family member or a friend, we are here to support you.
+We provide peer support and reliable information for those affected by all the Salivary Gland Cancers.

-Having a network that is a collaboration between patients, their advocates and supporters on one side and clinicians on the other, bringing those two together provides a unique platform for patients and their carers to be involved in pushing forwards research.
 One way you can get involved from a patient perspective is by providing tissue for the biobank at The Christie Hospital in Manchester.
 This will help drive forward research into your cancer and hopefully trials in the future for a 'cure'.

 Any support that you can provide is valued very highly, not only by the network, but by all of it's members, all of the people that support it's members, all of the people that work with it's members and all the people that will be it's members in the future.
 If you'd like to volunteer your time, your expertise, your experience or even a few pennies to our cause, we'd like to hear from you.